S4Lab/Parcham/forensics/ForensicsSecondChallenge-EnglishWriteup-KRypton.md

  8) Finally we write the values of payload dictionary (which contains bytes of our content) in step1.png file
 ```

-As we can see we retrieved the png file and its md5sum is correct as it's name
+As we can see we recovered the png file and its md5sum is correct as it's name

 ![pic-6](http://164.132.117.34/ForensicsSecondChallenge/16.png)